fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.

+4.2 to 4.3
+^^^^^^^^^^

+What you need to know:

+- Add YAML support for SyntaxHighlighter
+- Removed support for PHP < 7.2
+- Code clean up and improvements
+- Bugfix for TCA issue when deleting a page
+- Minor bugfixes

+How to upgrade
+""""""""""""""

+- Clear all caches

 4.1 to 4.2
 ^^^^^^^^^^